btubbs/gofluff/README.md

-Gofluff is a fork of the Golint tool, adding command line flags for suppressing specific warnings.
+Gofluff is a fork of the Golint tool, adding command line flags for selecting the specific rules that you want to check.

 [![Build Status](https://travis-ci.org/btubbs/gofluff.svg?branch=master)](https://travis-ci.org/btubbs/gofluff)